lildude/phpSmug/README.txt

                                    *WARNING*

-phpSmug 2.0 is *NOT* a drop in replacement for phpSmug 1.0.x of 1.1.x.
+phpSmug 2.0 is *NOT* a drop in replacement for phpSmug 1.0.x or 1.1.x.
 Please ensure you read this document for details on how phpSmug 2.x now functions.